PerMedCoE/permedcoe_doc/src/04_creating/01_building_block_templates/building_block_templates.rst

     .. code-block:: console

+        Creating Building Block template
         ------------------------------------------
         To be completed:

-        - main.py:(15):	TODO: Define your container
+        - definitions.py:(11):	TODO: Define your container.
-        - main.py:(29):	TODO: (optional) Pure python code calling to PyCOMPSs tasks (that can be defined in this file or in another).
+        - main.py:(35):	TODO: (optional) Pure python code calling to PyCOMPSs tasks (that can be defined in this file or in another).
-        - main.py:(33):	TODO: Define the binary to be used.
+        - main.py:(39):	TODO: Define the binary to be used (can be within my_building_block_ASSETS_PATH (e.g. my_binary.sh)).
-        - main.py:(34):	TODO: Define the inputs and output parameters.
+        - main.py:(40):	TODO: Define the inputs and output parameters.
-        - main.py:(35):	TODO: Define a representative task name
+        - main.py:(41):	TODO: Define a representative task name.
+        - main.py:(42):	TODO: Define the binary parameters.
+        - main.py:(43):	TODO: Define the binary parameters.
-        - main.py:(37):	TODO: Define the binary parameters
+        - main.py:(44):	TODO: Define the binary parameters.
+        - main.py:(45):	TODO: Add tmpdir=TMPDIR if the tmpdir will be used by the asset script.
+        - main.py:(71):	TODO: Define the arguments required by the Building Block in definition.json file.
-        - main.py:(54):	TODO: Declare how to run the binary specification (convert config into building_block_task call)
+        - main.py:(73):	TODO: Declare how to run the binary specification (convert config into building_block_task call).
+        - __main__.py:(13):	TODO: Add require_tmpdir=True if the asset requires to write within the tmpdir.
         ------------------------------------------

 Package structure